 In 1955, Presley began to develop a following with fans who were drawn by his unusual musical style, provocative hips, and good looks.

 A year later RCA Victor acquired his contract.
-It was a deal arranged by Colonel Tom Parker, who would manage Elvis Presley for more than two decades.
+It was a deal arranged by Colonel Tom Parker, who would manage Elvis Presley for over two decades.
 Presley’s single “Heartbreak Hotel” was released in 1956 and became a number-one hit in the United States.
 Within a year, RCA would sell ten million Presley singles.
 He also signed a movie contract with Paramount Pictures, and became a popular guest on a number of television variety shows.

 And then, to the huge surprise of his fans, in 1958 at the peak of his career, Elvis Presley enlisted in the army.
 Couldn’t he get away from the military service?